kojiishi/snap-height/README.md

 so that the logical height of the margin-box becomes the multiple of the line height of the root element.

-This process runs after the margin collapsing is competed.
+This process runs after the margin collapsing is completed.

 ### Adjust both before and after-space

 IIUC this is harder,
 because we need to increase `margin-before` after layout is done.
 Doing so can change the logical top of the border-box after the layout.
+Need experiments to know how much troublesome it is.

 For instance, when:
 ```css